 The presence of male plants can cause several problems for growers if they are pollinating your female cannabis plants; seeds, lower bud quality, and seedy weed that needs more extensive drying before it can be smoked.
 Also, once a plant has been “pollinated, it will produce seeds regardless of whether you want to use the plant for breeding purposes or not.

-Whatever you decide to do with your male cannabis plants, make sure that they are removed from the grow room as soon as possible and removed from your garden.
+Whatever you decide to do with your male cannabis plants, make sure they are removed from the grow room as soon as possible and from your garden.